pstumbaugh/PORTFOLIO-Web-Development-HTML5-CSS-Node.js-JavaScript-C-Cpp-Flutter-Dart-Rust-Assembly-Language/C/Small Shell/README.txt

 Ending a command with "&" will send it to the background.
 You will receive a note of what the background PID number is.

-A command line beginning with "#" will be treated as a comment, and nothing will happen.

 As mentioned earlier, "$$" will be expanded to show what the current PID number is.

 You may use ">" and "<" as input and output redirection.